 5. Backlinks Building

-Backlinks are the most important commodity not only for SEO, but for the internet in general.
+Backlinks are the most important commodity not only for SaaS SEO strategy but for the internet in general.
 We can think of backlinks—or inbound links—, as votes of confidence.
 The more sites (and the more credible the sites) that give you backlinks, the more relevant and credible your site is in the eyes of Google and the other search engines.

 So, backlinks are one of the most important ranking factors.

 Yet, it’s important to understand that nowadays, quality is more important than quantity in link building.
 Getting just one link from a high-quality, relevant website in your niche can boost your ranking better than getting a lot of links from spammy, low-quality sites.

 In fact, getting too many backlinks at one time can get you penalized.

 So, focus on getting just 2 or 3 backlinks from high-quality sites every month:

 - The best and most effective way to get backlinks is to actually develop relevant, valuable, and high-quality content.
 There’s no shortcut around this.

 - However, how we promote our content is also important.
 Promote your content for two-fold benefits: getting more organic traffic and getting more backlinks.